facebookresearch/minihack/README.md

 pip install minihack
 ```

-*NOTE*: If you wish to extend MiniHack, please install the package as follows:
+**NOTE:** If you wish to extend MiniHack, please install the package as follows:

 ```bash
 git clone https://github.com/ucl-dark/minihack